 - Freshly ground black pepper

-- Rinse the slices under cold water to wash off the starch that has leaked from the cells ruptured while slicing.
+- Cut them into 1,5-cm (1/2-inch) slices, set in a colander, and rinse under cold water to wash off the starch that has leaked from the cells ruptured while slicing.

-- Put the slices in salted cold water in a medium saucepan.
-Bring the water to a simmer over medium heat, and cook uncovered, water simmering, for 20 minutes.
+- Put the slices in a medium saucepan, pour in cold water to cover, and add the coarse salt.
+Bring the water to a simmer over medium heat, and cook uncovered, water simmering, for 20 minutes, until tender when tested with the tip of a knife.

-- When the potatoes are cooked through (test their softness with the tip of a knife), drain, and return to the pan.
+- When the potatoes are cooked through, save about 240 ml (1 cup) of the cooking liquid in a bowl.
+Drain the potatoes and return to the pan.

 - Add in the milk, butter, garlic, salt, and pepper, and mash using a fork or potato masher.